gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

     2. Any data files, e.g. CSV, to be made available to the Gaffer container.
     3. The graph config file to set id, description and other values for the graph.
-    4. This file holds the schema outlining the elements in the graph, e.g. the nodes (aka entities) and edges.
+    4. This file holds the schema outlining the elements in the graph, e.g. the entities and edges.
     5. This file defines the different data types in the graph and how they are serialised to Java classes.
+An example of the schema files can be found [here](../../user-guide/schema.md)
     6. Config file for additional Gaffer operations and set the class to handle them on the store.
     7. The General store properties, sets up what store to use and any additional